 Top Left: Bud Winter and Lee Evans at San Jose State; Top Right: program for the 1989 Bruce Jenner Classic Mid-upper left: Millard Hampton & Caitlyn Jenner then known as Bruce; Mid-left: Coaches Harley Dow & Jim Wheelehan; Bottom Center: Bonanno and athletes after winning the 1976 California State Track & Field Championships – Bonanno is near the middle holding the State trophy

-Bonanno discussed City College’s football teams under the guidance of legendary Coach Jim Wheelehan and Coach Howard Gay, who was the head football coach while Bonanno was the athletic director and ran a very successful program.
+Bonanno discussed City College’s football teams under the guidance of legendary Coach Jim Wheelehan and Coach Howard Gay, who were the head and assistant football coaches while Bonanno was the athletic director and ran a very successful program.
 Bonanno pointed out that several players went into the NFL from City College, even the college’s first athletics director, Fred Silva went on to become an NFL and NBA officiant.
 A few of the NFL players who got their start at City College were Jim Cadile and Steve Kinney, who both went to the Chicago Bears, and Kim Bokamper, who grew up in Milpitas and played for the Miami Dolphins.

 “Harley Dow and Bob Jones were my consiglieres,” Bonanno remembered.
 “I would call them in to run ideas by them to help me make decisions.
 Bob Jones was at City College in the early stages of the college, when it was still located at a high school.